keshavkaul/react-native-sketch-view/README.md

 ### Props
 1. `selectedTool` - Set the tool id to be selected.
+2. `penColor` - Set color for pen (currently only for Android).
-2. `localSourceImagePath` - Local file path of the image.
+3. `localSourceImagePath` - Local file path of the image.
-3. `onSaveSketch(saveArgs)` - Callback when saving is complete.
+4. `onSaveSketch(saveArgs)` - Callback when saving is complete.
 	* `saveArgs` Is an object having the following properties -
 		* `localFilePath` - Local file path of the saved image.
 		* `imageWidth` - Width of the saved image.